tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 23:** The rules of reason are predetermined based on the rules of our reality that we have recognized, and these rules require that any “reason” that exists must abide by them.

 Take, for example, our reasoning behind the evolutionary drive for self-preservation.
 We assume it is a somewhat selfish, even if necessary, biological drive passed down through our genes in order to increase the genes chances of reproducing itself.
-This makes sense if we see the world as a bunch of individual entities competing for dominance.
+This makes sense if we see the world as a bunch of individual entities competing for resources.

 Another way to see self-preservation is from the perspective of the larger organism that is composed of many contributing organisms.